alex81131/42-Cursus/Net_Practice/README.md

   <br>
   <br>

 This level introduces the concept of **overlaps**.
 The range of IP addresses of a network must not overlap the range of IP addresses of a separate network.
-Networks are separated by routers.
+Networks are separated by routers
 <br>
 <br>